kristian-lange-tw/JATOS_docs_v3/pages/Worker-Types.md

 ---

 ### Overview
+Following Amazon Mechanical Turk’s terminology, a worker in JATOS is a person who runs a study.
+Different worker types access a study in different ways.
+For example, some workers can run the same study multiple times, whereas others can do it only once.

 | | Jatos             | Personal Single   | Personal Multiple | General Single    | General Multiple (since v3.3.2)  | MTurk            |
 |-|-------------------|-------------------|-------------------|-------------------|-------------------|------------------|